 If the chimney has been lined and cannot be swept through the stove an access door on the first length of flue must be installed for cleaning access.

 Leg Adjusters

-To level the stove there are leg adjusters on each leg of the stove, a 13mm spanner will be required to make any adjustment.
+To level the stove there are two adjusters on each side of the Sherford Stove on the inside corners, a 13mm spanner will be required to make any adjustment.

 Stove Performance